mhguo1/TRAPD/README.md

 # TRAPD

-Finding genes associated with Mendelian diseases can often be challenging.
-While some disorders are amenable gene discovery to family-based analyses (e.g., linkage or segregation), others may be very challenging for a number of reasons.
-One approach to identify genes associated with disease is to use burden testing, where the aggregate burden of rare protein-altering variants in each gene is tested against a set of suitable controls.
-While one may use a set of control-sequencing data, this is often too expensive and unavailable.
+Finding genes associated with Mendelian disorders can often be challenging.
+While some disorders are amenable gene discovery using family-based analyses (e.g., linkage or segregation), other disorders may be very challenging for a number of reasons (see Guo et al., AJHG.
+2016.
+PMID: 27545677).
+One approach to identify genes associated with Mendelian disorders is to use burden testing, where the aggregate burden of rare protein-altering variants in each gene is tested against a set of suitable controls.
+While one may sequence a set of control samples or have control sample sequencing readily available, this is often too expensive and unavailable.
 Here, we provide a simple-to-use program called TRAPD (Testing Rare vAriants using Public Data) that allows for burden testing against publicly-available summary level data (e.g., ExAC or gnomAD).

+We have had a number of users ask us about how to filter their data.
+We refer users to our paper.
+Filtering data for parameters such as variant quality are dependent on your data and likely will need to be calibrated.
+Our paper outlines how we did this for our samples and outlines some general approaches.
+However, there is no one-size-fits-all approach.

 Requirements:
 TRAPD is written in Python and R. For Python, it is recommended to use Python version 2.7.
 For R, any version 2.+ should be okay.